-- (3) A system is not required to replace an individual lead service line if the lead concentration in all service line samples from that line, taken pursuant to 10 CSR 60-15.070(2)(C), is less than or equal to 0.015 milligrams per liter (mg/l). - (4) A water system shall replace the entire service line (up to the building inlet) unless it demonstrates to the satisfaction of the department under section (5) of this rule that it controls less than the entire service line.
-In those cases, the system shall replace the portion of the line which the department determines is under the system's control.
-The system shall notify the user served by the line that the system will replace the portion of the service line under its control and shall offer to replace the building owner's portion of the line, but is not required to bear the cost of replacing the building owner's portion of the line.
-For buildings where only a portion of the lead service line is replaced, the water system shall inform the resident(s) that the system will collect a first flush tap water sample after partial replacement of the service line is completed if the resident(s) so desires.
-In cases where the resident(s) accepts the offer, the system shall collect the sample and report the results to the resident(s) within fourteen (14) days following partial lead service line replacement. - (5) A water system is presumed to control the entire lead service line (up to the building inlet) unless the system demonstrates to the satisfaction of the department, in a letter submitted under 10 CSR 60-7.020(5)(D), that it does not have any of the following forms of control over the entire line (as defined by Missouri statutes, municipal ordinances, public service contracts or other applicable legal authority): authority to set standards for construction, repair or maintenance of the line; authority to replace, repair or maintain the service line; or ownership of the service line.
-The department shall review the information supplied by the system and determine whether the system controls less than the entire service line and, in those cases, shall determine the extent of the system's control.
-The department's determination shall be in writing and explain the basis for its decision. - (6) The department shall require a system to replace lead service lines on a shorter time schedule than that required by this section, taking into account the number of lead service lines in the system, where such a shorter replacement schedule is feasible.
-The department shall make this determination in writing and notify the system of its finding within six (6) months after the system is triggered into lead service line replacement based on monitoring referenced in section (1) of this rule.
+- (A) At least forty-five (45) days prior to commencing with the partial replacement of a lead service line, the water system shall provide notice to the resident(s) of all buildings served by the line explaining that they may experience a temporary increase of lead levels in their drinking water, along with guidance on measures consumers can take to minimize their exposure to lead.
+The department may allow the water system to provide this notice less than forty-five (45) days prior to commencing partial lead service line replacement where such replacement is in conjunction with emergency repairs.
+In addition, the water system shall inform the resident(s) served by the line that the system will, at the system's expense, collect a sample from each partially-replaced lead service line that is representative of the water in the service line for analysis of lead content, as prescribed under 10 CSR 60-15.070(2)(C), within seventy-two (72) hours after the completion of the partial replacement of the service line.
+The system shall collect the sample and report the results of the analysis to the owner and the resident(s) served by the line within three (3) business days of receiving the results.
+Mailed notices postmarked within three (3) business days of receiving the results shall be considered "on time"; and - (B) The water system shall provide the information required by subsection (4)(A) of this rule to the residents of individual dwellings by mail or by other methods approved by the department.
+In instances where multi-family dwellings are served by the line, the water system shall have the option to post the information at a conspicuous location. - (5) The department shall require a system to replace lead service lines on a shorter time schedule than that required by this section, taking into account the number of lead service lines in the system, where such a shorter replacement schedule is feasible.
+The department shall make this determination in writing and notify the system of its finding within six (6) months after the system is triggered into lead service line replacement based on monitoring referenced in section (1) of this rule. - (6) Any system may cease replacing lead service lines whenever first-draw tap samples collected pursuant to 10 CSR 60-15.070(4)(C) meet the lead action level during each of two (2) consecutive monitoring periods and the system submits the results to the department.
+If the first-draw tap samples in any such water system after that exceed the lead action level, the system shall recommence replacing lead service lines, pursuant to section (2) of this rule.

-- (7) Any system may cease replacing lead service lines whenever first-draw tap samples collected pursuant to 10 CSR 60-15.070(4)(C) meet the lead action level during each of two (2) consecutive monitoring periods and the system submits the results to the department.
-If the first-draw tap samples in any such water system after that exceed the lead action level, the system shall recommence replacing lead service lines, pursuant to section (2) of this rule. - (8) To demonstrate compliance with sections (1)-(4) of this rule, a system shall report to the department the information specified in 10 CSR 60-7.020(5).
+(7) To demonstrate compliance with sections (1)-(4) of this rule, a system shall report to the department the information specified in 10 CSR 60-7.020(5).

-AUTHORITY: section 640.100, RSMo (Cum.
-Supp.
-1989).
+AUTHORITY: section 640.100, RSMo 2000.
 Original rule filed Aug.
 4, 1992, effective May 6, 1993.
+Amended: Filed Aug.
+14, 2001, effective April 30, 2002.